 A collection of transcripts of interviews of Deaf and Hard of Hearing people.

 This next bit of discussion is a bit of a touchy topic.

 To put it in perspective, you need to remember that other people's students are constantly requesting that I help them do their homework for them (instead of them doing their own homework).
 Often they contact or approach me because their instructor has "required" them to interview a Deaf person.

 I try to always be available to every student (both mine and the students of other instructors), but, you can understand, after the first thirty or forty interviews a person starts to ask himself if the problem isn't the student, but rather it is the instructors who are assigning their students to go interview Deaf people -- instead of arranging for Deaf people to come to the classroom.

 Putting the burden on a student to find a Deaf person to interview is a lazy and cheap way to teach.

-Do you feel that sign language should be used with handicapped people?
+Question: Do you feel that sign language should be used with handicapped people?
 Why or why not?

 I mean, that is like asking, "Should there be boundaries set on women?"